Japanese icebreaker Ōtomari: Background

 Ōtomari was planned as one of the Kamoi-class oilers under the Eight-eight fleet plan at first.
 The Nikolayevsk Incident (12 March 1920 – 3 June 1920) changed the plan.
-The Imperial Japanese Navy was not able to dispatch their warship to Nikolayevsk which froze, because they did not have an icebreaker.
+The Imperial Japanese Navy was not able to dispatch their warship to Nikolayevsk-on-Amur which froze, because they did not have an icebreaker.
 Japanese civilians were killed by Bolshevik terrorists in this incident.
 Japan was afraid that this disaster could occur again, because the Russian Civil War continued.
 As a result, the budget for the vessels was rearranged: only the lead ship of Kamoi-class oiler was built, plus three oilers of Ondo-class, one food supply ship (Mamiya), and one icebreaker (Ōtomari).

 As Japan had no prior experience in building icebreakers, the IJN began by observing icebreaker architectures of neighboring countries, and decided to base Ōtomari on the Russian icebreaker Dobrynya Nikitich.
 The IJN hurried the construction of Otomari, because they wanted her by the Winter of 1921, and she was launched less than four months after her keel was laid down.

 She was assigned to Ōminato Guard District and took northern patrol duties, and continued active service throughout her life.

 Because Ōtomari was small and aging by World War II, the IJN planned her succeeding ship Esan (恵山, Project Number J23, 6,800 tons standard) under the Kai-Maru 5 program in 1942; however Esan was canceled in 1943.